Getting Started

 and--catalogue

-options together, the task also generates two catalogue examples and a playground for the sample component.
+options together, the task also generates a couple of examples and a playground for the sample component.

 Start the Phoenix server with: